ujjwalkarn/Machine-Learning-Tutorials/README.md

 This repository contains a topic-wise curated list of Machine Learning and Deep Learning tutorials, articles and other resources.
 Other awesome lists can be found in this [list](https://github.com/sindresorhus/awesome).

+If you want to contribute to this list, please read [Contributing Guidelines](https://github.com/ujjwalkarn/Machine-Learning-Tutorials/blob/master/contributing.md).

 ##Table of Contents
 - [Miscellaneous](#general)
 - [Interview Resources](#interview)